nguyensjsu/sp19-281-vs3/README.md

 Key Points to the Users Module

-                    Users can Signup and login to the online coffee store.
+                    Users can Signup to the online coffee store and create accounts.
                     Login with their respective login credentials to order a delicious drink of their choice.

 ##### Menu HomePage: